alimate/alimate.github.io/_posts/2020-12-10-hotspot-intrinsics.md

 do_name(floor_name, "floor")  do_name(ceil_name, "ceil")      do_name(rint_name, "rint")
 do_intrinsic(_dlog, java_lang_Math, log_name, double_double_signature, F_S)
 {% endhighlight %}
-As shown by the last line, there is actually an intrinsic replacement for the `Meth.log()`.
+As shown by the last line, there is actually an intrinsic replacement for the `Math.log()`.
 For instance, on x86-64 architectures, the `Math.log()` will be *intrinsified* as [follows](https://github.com/openjdk/jdk/blob/0a3e446ad95b09de2facee7107f7c1206339ee0d/src/hotspot/cpu/x86/stubGenerator_x86_64.cpp#L6335):
 {% highlight cpp %}
 if (vmIntrinsics::is_intrinsic_available(vmIntrinsics::_dlog)) {
     StubRoutines::_dlog = generate_libmLog();